ctrhodes/preparing_illumina_reads_genomes/README.md

 decompress fastq files as they are commonly compressed to save space

-remove reads flagged as unusable by illumina's internal software.
-The flagged reads, or non-pass filtered, reads have signal overlap on the raw image files and therefore produce equivocal results when assigning quality values to nucleotides in adjacent flow cell spots.
+illumina_chastity_filtering.sh - removes reads flagged as unusable by Illumina's internal software.
+The flagged reads, or non-pass filtered, reads have signal overlap from adjacent clusters on the flow cells.
+This overlap is detected on the raw image files and therefore produce equivocal results when assigning quality values to nucleotides in adjacent flow cell spots.

 format Ensembl reference genome headers to ensure downstream software does not produce an error.
 This is a common step when preparing custom reference genomes.